 Residing in one of the world's most livable cities can be a blessing and a curse.
 There's always something to do in Melbourne, but sometimes it's hard to know where to begin.
 Fear not!
-Hayley Fraser, one of our Diploma of Travel and Tourism students, has prepared a weekend itinerary just for you to play tourist.
+Hayley Fraser, one of our Diploma of Travel and Tourism alumni, has prepared a weekend itinerary just for you to play tourist.

 |Friday||PM||Wintery Friday nights are best celebrated in Melbourne by joining the crowds for Friday night football at the MCG.
 Rug up, pick a favourite team and cheer along with thousands of other AFL fans.
 You don't even need to be a sports fanatic to have a fun night at this iconic stadium.|

 |Saturday||AM||Start your day by joining the queue at Lune Croissanterie.
 It's worth the wait to try their famous, melt-in-your-mouth croissant perfection, that the New York Times said may jsut be the best in the world.
 Croissant in hand, make your way towards the Queen Victoria Market (QVM) to see the newly revamped String Bean Alley, which showcases independent traders in unique shipping containers.

 It is a known fact to any Melbournian, that when you visit QVM, you must buy freshly made hot jam doughnuts from The American Doughnut Kitchen.
 Located near the fresh produce section, they have been supplying Melbourne with their sweet treats since 1950!